Amlan04/MADHAV/README.md

 - ` Find CUDA version according to that install the required version of touch (Only If you have NVIDIA GPU, else ignore) `
 ### Note:
 - ` History must be handled in front-end `
+- ` Suggest to use Python virtual environment `
 ### Input JSON Format:
 ```json
 {